HackerHallAI/ghostwriter/ReadMe.md

 1. The messages or original message from the user does not seem to be getting passed to the writer agent.

 This is shown in output/test_output.txt

+# Notes from 2025/02/26

+1. I have been working on this or a while now.
+I think I have good models and decent data.

+The issue is that the outputs from these agents are not as good as just running my content-create model that had some fine tuning.

+So I think this has something to do with the structure and prompts of the agents.

+I am going to recreate these in n8n just to see them function in the way that I think they should.

+Then when we get that working I will come back to the pydantic AI and see if I can get that working.

+I think I stubbornly want to make this work with the pydantic AI because I think it is the right way to go.
+That said, I know that my floaw is trying to do it the right way.
+Instead of just building the thing.
+So I am going to build the thing in n8n to prove there is a good output.
+Then I will come back to the pydantic AI and see if I can get that working to the same standard.